lekha0023/javascript_in_90/README.md

 If you want to use ES6 module syntax (import/export) without confusion, you need to signal Node.js.
 One way is to rename your file to .mjs.
 .mjs clearly tells Node: "Hey, this is an ES6 module!
+Treat import and export as valid."

+step 8 loading pattern es6 dynamic loading pattern non architectural Explanation of Changes for Dynamic Import:

+HTML (index.html):

+The inline onchange and onclick attributes are removed from the input and button elements.
+Instead of a direct <script type="module" src="./module.mjs"></script>, we now have an inline <script> block with an async function loadModule.
+Inside loadModule, we use the import() function (which returns a Promise) to dynamically load ./module.mjs.
+Once the module is loaded (and the Promise resolves), we access the exported init function from the module and call it.
+Error handling is included using a try...catch block to catch any potential issues during module loading.
+The buttons now have id attributes (resetButton, displayButton) to be targeted in the module. module.mjs:

+The JavaScript logic is in this separate .mjs file (as required for ES Modules).
+The init function now sets up the event listeners programmatically.
+We export { init }; to make the init function available when the module is imported.
+How it Works:

+When the browser parses the HTML, the inline <script> block executes.
+The loadModule function is called. import('./module.mjs') starts the process of asynchronously fetching and loading the module.mjs file.
+The await keyword pauses the execution of loadModule until the Promise returned by import() resolves (meaning the module is loaded).
+Once loaded, the module object contains the exports from module.mjs (in this case, the init function). module.init() is then called, which sets up the event listeners.
+To Run This:

+Save the HTML as index.html and the JavaScript as module.mjs in the same directory.
+Open index.html in a modern web browser that supports dynamic import().
+Most modern browsers have good support for this feature.
+This example demonstrates how to use dynamic import() to load an ES6 module on demand.
+In this simple case, we're loading it immediately when the page loads, but dynamic imports are particularly useful for scenarios like code splitting or loading modules based on user interaction.

-Treat import and export as valid." more details in further reading below.
+more details in further reading below.

 further reading AMD style what is done in example: